Utkarsh629/ai-powered-email-assistant/README.md

 Single-response enforcement (no suggestions or explanations)

 🔐 Configuration & Security

-Sensitive credentials are not hardcoded.
+Sensitive credentials are never hardcoded.

 The backend uses environment variables:

 GEMINI_API_URL=your_api_url_here
 GEMINI_API_KEY=your_api_key_here

 These are injected via application.properties using Spring’s configuration system.

 ▶️ How It Works (High Level)

 The Chrome Extension handles Gmail UI interaction

 The Spring Boot backend manages prompt construction and LLM communication